How to upsize by 70% without moving house

 Adding the creature comforts

 The rear extension created the opportunity to reconfigure the ground floor layout.
+This is a fantastic and highly popular way of learning how to upsize by 70% without moving.
 We added a porch to improve the warmth at the front of the house and partitioned off part of the existing dining room to create a playroom, with access through to the garage.
 The remainder of the old dining room became a generous wide corridor, serving as a transition point between the original house and the new kitchen-dining area.